 As Chairman of Cuba Skate, Neftalie and the Cuba Skate team, created cultural exchanges between communities in Cuba and the U.S.

 Neftalie is currently Co-Chairman of the College Skateboarding Educational Foundation (CSEF), a non-profit dedicated to creating scholarships for young skateboarders in pursuit of higher education.

 Neftalie's event, "The Nation Skate" explores the relationship between skateboarding and academia and cultural institutions, through a series of panels, lectures, skateboarding demonstrations and photography.

 In 2016, Neftalie received the 2016 USC Black Alumni Award for his pioneering work using skateboarding as a tool for cultural diplomacy.

-Neftalie’s scholarly, instructional, research and media work on skateboarding’s transnational community has been featured domestically and internationally in various outlets including: The Atlantic, The Washington Post, The N.Y.
+Neftalie’s scholarly, instructional, research and media work on skateboarding’s transnational community and other photographic endeavors has been featured domestically and internationally in various outlets including The Atlantic, The Washington Post, N.Y.
 Times, the L.A.
-Times, Epóca Magazine, The BBC, The Kennedy Center, Public Diplomacy Magazine, ESPN.com, Yahoo!
-Sports, Time out-Chicago, Transworld Skateboarding, Transworld Business, The Swiss Art Space, G-Shock, the Guinness Book of World Records, Angeleno Magazine, the Robb report, Vapors Magazine, Color Magazine, YRB, Line-Up and FTK MagazinesIn addition, Williams continues to honor his history as an East coast transplant from Boston by monitoring the community that raised him.
-He will always appreciate where he learned to build family.
-He is honored that this space includes NYC, San Diego, Tampa, the Netherlands and his current home in L.A. with always a heart and eye focused on Cuba, South Africa and Brazil.
+Times, The BBC, VOA, The Ford Theater, Epóca Magazine, The Kennedy Center, Public Diplomacy Magazine, UVU, The Hinckley Institute, ESPN.com, Yahoo!
+Sports, Time out-Chicago, Transworld Skateboarding, Transworld Business, The Swiss Art Space, G-Shock, the Guinness Book of World Records, Angeleno Magazine, the Robb report, Vapors Magazine, Color Magazine, YRB, Line-Up and FTK Magazines among others.